I Want To Hire A Ghostwriter, But Don’t Have Any Money…

 “I’m not good with computers, so I can’t do any of that,” she said.

-“As I said, if you’re able to scrape together five thousand dollars, I can ask around for you.”
+“As I said, if you’re able to scrape together ten thousand dollars, I can ask around for you.”

 “But that would be for a good writer,” she replied.
-“What if I just wanted to find a writer who will do it for a thousand dollars?”
+“What if I just wanted to find a writer who will do it for one thousand dollars?”

-Moral of the story, if you’re serious about writing a book, you will find a way, either by hiring a good and qualified ghostwriter or by making the time to write it yourself.
+Moral of the story: If you’re serious about writing a book, you will find a way.
+Either by hiring a good, qualified ghostwriter or by making the time to write it yourself.